pkaaria/spaced-ambisonics/README.md

 9. Route the ambisonics bus to a decoder track.
 IEM AllRADecoder and SPARTA AmbiBIN are good starting points for speaker and binaural decoding respectively.

 10. **Set the channel count on every track in the chain to match your target order.** This is one of the most common mistakes with ambisonics in Reaper.
 Every track the signal passes through — the ambisonics bus, any rotator track, and the decoder track — needs to be set to the same number of channels.
-Reaper defaults all new tracks to 2 channels, which silently drops everything above first order.
+Reaper defaults all new tracks to 2 channels, which silently drops the ambisonic signal entirely — 1oA alone needs 4 channels minimum.
 The result sounds like a low quality mono-ish decode no matter what order you recorded in.

     To set the channel count: left-click the number shown to the right of the track name (it says "2" by default).
 Change it to match your order: